 Imposing Basilica of Bom Jesus

-Most travellers still arrive by train, but air traffic is steadily rising.
+Most travellers to Goa still arrive by train, but air traffic is steadily rising.
 Dabolim airport services the whole state, but is in dire need of an upgrade and expansion.
 There are plans for a second airport, large enough to accommodate the Airbus 380, but debate takes time coursing through the world’s largest democracy.
 On a busy morning, you disembark from the plane and march your way into the airport building to join the snaking immigration queue.
 Expect a 30-minute wait.
 In India, time stands still.
 Throw away that watch and switch to Indian Standard Time.

 Exit the airport to find friendly people at the tourist information counters, where you can pick up an information booklet detailing accommodation and travel options.
 Some of the information is exaggerated, but it’s all there: Goa hotel and resort listings, festival dates, places to visit, churches, folk dances, boat cruises, dolphin spotting, adventure sports, shopping, and even “health tourism” (Goa’s next big thing).

 Larger resorts offer airport transfers, but grabbing a pre-paid taxi is a good option.
 There’s a stand right outside the airport with placards listing prices to various locations in Goa.
 Expect to pay around Rs650 for a non-AC taxi ride to the state capital of Panjim, and upwards of Rs1,000 if you’re headed to the north or south.
-Add Rs200 on top of that for air-conditioning, and keep in mind that there’s a 25 percent night surcharge between 11pm and 5am.
+Add Rs100 to Rs200 on top of that for air-conditioning, and keep in mind that there’s a 25 percent night surcharge between 11pm and 5am.